 damage to public or private property.

-critical
+safety critical

-<safety> resulting in temporarily disabling but not life threatening injury, temporary occupational illness, major detrimental environmental effects, major damage to public or private properties, major damage to interfacing flight systems or major damage to ground facilities
+resulting in temporarily disabling but not life threatening injury, temporary occupational illness, major detrimental environmental effects, major damage to public or private properties, major damage to interfacing flight systems or major damage to ground facilities

+The term “critical” is used as shorthand for “safety critical” in the safety context.

 safety critical function

 function that, if lost or degraded, or as a result of incorrect or inadvertent operation, can result in catastrophic or critical consequences